RudiHansen/CCComputer/README.md

     PosZ    : The Z position of the position.
     PosY    : The Y position of the position.
     PosF    : The direction of the position.

+blockData: (Data about a block)
+    Name    : The name of the block.
+    Action  : The action to perform on the block.
+(Ignore, Mine, Pass, Secure, Turtle)

 ## Add New job.
 Its making overlapping areas with these parameters.